Introduced by Daniel (Dan 9:27), the Hebrew terms behind "abomination of desolation"

-are in reference to a person who initially desecrates the Temple, making it desolate of
+are in reference to a person who initially desecrates the Temple and makes it desolate of worshippers.

 Satan gives this man a mouth to speak "arrogant words with blasphemies against God"

 With Satan’s power and authority, the Antichrist is given 3-1/2 years to act, to make war and conquer the saints, to

 rule every nation given to him, and to receive worship from around the world (Rev 13:5-8).

 This period appears to be the last half of Daniel's 70th week prophecy (Dan 9:27).

 However the title, the Antichrist, is never used throughout Revelation.
 Instead, that person is called simply the Beast

 The association of the abomination of desolation to "the Antichrist" comes from the apostle John's epistles.
 He defines "antichrist"